imalexlelo10/IT-Support-Portfolio/01-Active-Directory-IAM-Lab/README.md

 This verification confirmed that the identity-to-role assignments were configured correctly.
 Resource-level permissions were not configured or tested during this lab.

+## What I Learned

+Before completing this lab, I did not fully understand the Joiner-Mover-Leaver (JML) identity lifecycle or some of the tools and concepts used to establish RBAC.
+I was already familiar with Organizational Units (OUs) and security groups, but I did not fully understand how useful they could be for organizing and managing identities within Active Directory.

+After completing this lab, I have a better understanding of the purpose behind OUs and security groups.
+OUs provide a structured way to organize and administer identities within a domain, while security groups provide a scalable way to organize users based on their roles and eventually manage access through group membership rather than assigning permissions individually.

+I also gained hands-on experience with the Joiner portion of the JML lifecycle by provisioning new employee identities and assigning them to the appropriate OUs and security groups.
+One of the biggest things that stood out to me was understanding how security groups can make access management more efficient while helping reduce permission-management mistakes and unnecessary access.